-Under the Plan, without the increase approved by the Board on April 13, 2020, 4,072,307 shares of Common Stock are reserved for issuance, of which 1,360,645 remain available for new issuances as of the date of this proxy statement.
-If the amendment to the Plan is approved at this Annual Meeting, the total number of shares of Common Stock reserved under the Plan would be increased by 6,000,000 shares to an aggregate of 10,072,307 shares.
+Under the Plan, without the increase approved by the Board on April 19, 2021, 10,072,307 shares of Common Stock are reserved for issuance, of which 1,264,377 remain available for new issuances as of the date of this proxy statement.
+Without stockholder approval, awards made in February 2021 to our CEO and CFO for an aggregate of 2,819,065 shares will be forfeited.
+If the amendment to the Plan is approved at this Annual Meeting, the total number of shares of Common Stock reserved under the Plan would be increased by 22,000,000 shares to an aggregate of 32,072,307 shares.
+We believe such increase will allow us to make needed equity awards for two to three years.
 Any shares that are subject to awards of stock options, stock appreciation rights, restricted stock, restricted stock units, performance shares or other awards count against this limit as one share for every share granted.